Trump announces more possible Supreme Court nominees

 “This is a last-ditch effort by the president to energize his base,” said Nan Aron, president of the Alliance for Justice.
 “Trump is clearly trying to distract the American public from an astonishing number of damning allegations right now, but we cannot allow this purely political ploy to become a reality.”

-Others on the list included two former U.S. solicitors general, Paul Clement and Noel Francisco, as well as assistant attorney general Steven A. Engel; U.S. ambassador to Mexico Christopher Landau; Carlos Muñiz, a justice on the Florida Supreme Court; Judge Martha Pacold of the Northern District of Illinois; and Judge Sarah Pitlyk of the Eastern District of Missouri.
+Others on the list included two former U.S. solicitors general, Paul Clement and Noel Francisco, as well as Assistant Attorney General Steven A. Engel; U.S. Ambassador to Mexico Christopher Landau; Carlos Muñiz, a justice on the Florida Supreme Court; Judge Martha Pacold of the Northern District of Illinois; and Judge Sarah Pitlyk of the Eastern District of Missouri.

 Robert Barnes contributed to this report.